 I recently bought a pricey pair of headphones, along with a warranty, from Walmart's online store.
 I was charged, of course, but they simply never shipped the item!
 After the delivery-by date passed I called customer service to inquire.
 Their answer?
 "Um, yeah, I'll make a note of it.
 Sorry.
 Please call again in 2 days."
 Seriously?
 How about, I'm sorry, we will overnight-delivery the item to you now given that we failed to live up to our obligations in the transaction.
 What a terrible business model.

 Customers take delivery time into account when they evaluate their willingness to purchase an item at a given price.
 When the vendor fails to even ship the item within the promised delivery time, the vendor is cheating the consumer of the full value of the item, even if they eventually do ship it.
 In light of that, most business would have instituted some type of compensation scheme to account for such contingencies.
 Not only does Walmart lack any such compensation policy, they don’t even take steps to address their own breaches of contract.

-This reviewer shared experience about poor customer service and wants this business to issue a partial refund as the author lost $303.
-The author is overall dissatisfied with Walmart and uploaded a picture.
-Reviewer wants customer support to reach out to him or her ASAP for further discussion of this matter.
+This reviewer shared experience about poor customer service and wants this business to issue a partial refund as the author lost $303. disgruntledcustomer2016 is overall dissatisfied with Walmart and uploaded a picture.
+Reviewer wants customer support to reach our to him or her ASAP for further discussion of this matter.

 Check out the best and the worst companies in Supermarkets and Malls category for more informed decision or compare Walmart to other companies on our site.